-These glazed cinnamon pecans make a delicious snack or gift, and are wonderful as a topping for salads or desserts.
+These honey roasted cinnamon pecans make a delicious snack or gift, and are wonderful as a topping for salads or desserts.

 Honey glazed cinnamon pecans are a delicious gluten-free snack you can make in under 20 minutes!
 We always make a big batch of these for the holidays and the kids love them!